-The aim of this project is to gather, contextualise and digitise oral testimony from men and women who sought sanctuary in Scotland to escape the racism of Nazi-dominated Europe.
-Initially we are focusing on 'survivors' living in the Glasgow area.
+This project has gathered and made available online oral testimony from men and women who sought sanctuary in Scotland to escape the racism of Nazi-dominated Europe.
+Some came on the Kindertransport, others survived concentration camps.

 Use the audio player below to listen to a Radio Scotland feature about Gathering the Voices.

 Supported and Funded By

 - Esterson Trust

 - Claire and Howard Singerman